 “For he was a good man, full of the Holy Spirit and of faith.
 And a great many people were added to the Lord.”

-The word “full” comes from the Greek πλήρης (plērēs), meaning not just topped off, but completely filled—saturated, dominated, characterized by.
+The word “full” comes from the Greek πλήρης (plērēs), meaning not just topped off, but completely filled and saturated.
 Barnabas wasn’t occasionally touched by the spirit; he was full of the spirit’s presence in his daily life.

 To be “full of the Holy Spirit” means more than a one-time experience.
 It describes a continual reality of letting God’s spirit guide, empower, and shape us.
 Just as a vessel filled to the brim leaves no room for anything else, a believer filled with the spirit leaves less room for self, pride, anxiety or fear.